bernardohenz/esiCancer/README.md

 ### What is esiCancer?

 esiCancer is a cell-autonomous software tool to model evolution of cancer.
 This program uses real genomic information of tumors to construct a biallelic genome and applies stochastic events, such as mutations, indels and other alterations to this genome.
-Each event can produce several alterations to the probability of division, death, event rate per division, and/or maximal divisions, which impact the population of cells over the time.
+Each event can produce several alterations to the probability of division, death, event rate per division, and/or maximal divisions, which impact the population of cells over time.

 esiCancer has a user friendly interface and produces .cvs outputs that can be easily analyzed by computer professionals or amateurs alike.

 ### Compiling the code
 Source code is written in C++, using Qt library for interface design.
-For compiling the code you will need to: (1) having a compiler installed (we suggest GCC or MinGW, but any compiler should work fine); (2) having the QT library, which can be download on [QT website](https://www.qt.io/download/).
+For compiling the code you will need to: (1) have a compiler installed (we suggest GCC or MinGW, but any compiler should work fine); (2) have the QT library, which can be downloaded from the [QT website](https://www.qt.io/download/).
 We strongly recommend the use of QtCreator (installed with QT), as we provide the .pro project file.
 Any problem compiling the code, please let me know.

 ### Start simulating clonal evolution
 In the esiCancer interface, set the parameters and load the esiTable.csv.
 By clicking in Automatic Runs, the program will simulate several runs (according to the values on the spinners), generating output files.
-By modifying the parameters, you can test different hypothesis, checking the outcome in no time.
+By modifying the parameters, you can test different hypothesis, checking the outcome quickly.

 ### Parameters
 The parameters are described next: